 While New Jersey cannabis applicants await the results, Shaw is staying focused, sharing her ethos as a survivor, a thriver, and a warrior.

-In addition to her work with Roundtable Wellness, Shaw was recently announced as part of the lineup for the 13th season of Real Housewives of New York City.
+In addition to her work with Roundtable Wellness, Shaw also recently joined the 13th season of Real Housewives of New York City.

 She has also launched a mental health app called URAWARRIOR.
 The app will support people with depression, anxiety, stress, and worry through a platform that provides motivation, personal development, self-improvement, access to coaching – a functional lifeline for people who need help.

 In regard to her cannabis ventures, Shaw also plans to get into processing and dispensing in addition to her pending cultivator application – in New Jersey and beyond.

 And she hopes to start it all in Trenton.
 While the city’s leadership is seemingly playing favorites with an out-of-state operator, Shaw is standing strong.